lonewolf2424/lonewolf2424/README.md

 - 👋 Hi, I’m @lonewolf2424
 - 👀 I’m interested in ... coding mining and stock market and devloping
 - 🌱 I’m currently learning ... nothing
-- 💞️ I’m looking to collaborate on ... please teach me
+- 💞️ I’m looking to collaborate on ... please teach me i'am intersted but i have no suport
 - 📫 How to reach me ...

 <!---